Amnet Logo

 Eastern Japan (Kanto, Chubu)

-• Yellow leaves: Expected on time or slightly delayed.
+• Yellow leaves: On time or slightly delayed

 Western Japan (Kansai, Kyushu)